PaulHBartley/mkproj/README.md

 <br>
 ### Goal: Make a Python project folder.
 <br>
-What do we need for this folder?
+What does this folder need?
 <br>